keithalewis/math/bsmbs.md

 there must exist a (not generally unique) positive linear operator that can be used to value all marketed assets.

-He used this result to establish the Modigliani-Miller capital structure theorem and a resolution to the closed-end mutual fund paradox, among other results.
+He used this to establish the Modigliani-Miller capital structure theorem and a resolution to the closed-end mutual fund paradox, among other results.

 > Let us stress again the power of these results.
 To begin with,